 Here is a curated list of 100 books that are considered classics, influential, or simply a must-read.
 Delve into these literary masterpieces, and enrich your reading journey before you bid farewell to this mortal coil.

-The list includes various genres such as fiction, non-fiction, science fiction & fantasy, mystery & thriller, classic literature, poetry, biography & memoir, philosophy, and historical accounts.
+The list includes various genres.
+These include fiction, non-fiction, and science fiction & fantasy.
+They also cover mystery & thriller, classic literature, and poetry.
+The list includes biography & memoir, philosophy, and historical accounts.

-Some notable books on the list include “To Kill a Mockingbird” by Harper Lee, “1984” by George Orwell, “Sapiens: A Brief History of Humankind” by Yuval Noah Harari, “The Lord of the Rings” by J.R.R.
-Tolkien, and “The Diary of a Young Girl” by Anne Frank, among many others.
+Some notable books on the list include “To Kill a Mockingbird” by Harper Lee.
+“1984” by George Orwell is another significant book.
+“Sapiens: A Brief History of Humankind” by Yuval Noah Harari is included as well.
+“The Lord of the Rings” by J.R.R.
+Tolkien also features on the list.
+“The Diary of a Young Girl” by Anne Frank is among many others.

-While it may be impossible to compile a definitive list of the “best” 100 books to read before you die, there are several highly regarded titles that have stood the test of time.
+Compiling a definitive list of the “best” 100 books to read before you die is impossible.
+Still, there are several highly regarded titles that have stood the test of time.
 These literary works span various genres and offer unique perspectives on the human experience.

 Fiction

-Fiction enthusiasts will find classics like “Pride and Prejudice” by Jane Austen, “Moby Dick” by Herman Melville, and “The Great Gatsby” by F. Scott Fitzgerald.
+Fiction enthusiasts will find classics like “Pride and Prejudice” by Jane Austen.
+They will also enjoy “Moby Dick” by Herman Melville and “The Great Gatsby” by F. Scott Fitzgerald.
 These novels transport readers to different eras and explore themes of love, ambition, and societal dynamics.

 - “To Kill a Mockingbird” by Harper Lee